GPVcode/SocialApp/README.md

 - set up POST middleware controllers (createPost, getFeedPosts, getUserPosts, likePost) in /controllers/post.js

 Backend is now complete with necessary routes.

+### Frontend
+Frontend folder set up will be organized by scenes(homepage, profile page, login page, global navbar, and widgets), reusable components, and state for redux and toolkit configuration.

+Set up React boilerplate and above folders and files.

+set up jsconfig file to simplify file directories by starting from src

+Set up routes in App file

+Set up Redux Toolkit for state management.
+Start by creating slice for mode, login, logout, updating friends, post, and posts.
+Import this authReducer into root index file, create store, and wrap app with provider passing in store data.
+Configure React Persist here with your store to store data to local storage.

+Next create theme file in src directory

 ## Learn More